 Cruise planners navigating choppy waters

-This most recent COVID-19 surge has the cruising industry back again in potentially rocky waters, with the CDC recommending against cruise ship travel regardless of vaccination status.
+This most recent COVID-19 surge has the cruising industry back again in potentially rocky waters, with the Centers for Disease Control and Prevention recommending against cruise ship travel regardless of vaccination status.

 That has some local cruise planners doing their best to stay afloat.

-At Cruise Planners in Hobe Sound, John Morgenthaler says things had been positively buoyant this year.
+At Cruise Planners in Hobe Sound, John Morgenthaler said things had been positively buoyant this year.

-“Insanely busy here.
-It was probably… next year was already our best year,” said Morgenthaler.
+"Insanely busy here.
+It was probably… next year was already our best year," Morgenthaler said.

 He'd traveled as far as Greece and Turkey since ships began taking passengers again last summer.

-“Everybody was itching to get away, they’ve been locked up for too long,” Morganthaler added.
+"Everybody was itching to get away," Morganthaler added.
+"They've been locked up for too long."

 But last week, a personal trip to Antarctica was canceled at the last minute, and major lines like Royal Caribbean and Norwegian began paring back their schedules.